jthiruveedula/jthiruveedula/README.md

 *   Played a pivotal role in defining and institutionalizing data architecture standards and best practices within the GCP environment, leading to improved solution quality, consistency, and maintainability across projects.
 *   Provided architectural oversight and collaborated closely with data engineering and platform teams to ensure the seamless integration, optimal performance, and successful deployment of complex data pipelines on GCP.

-*(Previous roles and specific achievements would be detailed here in a real scenario, focusing on data migration and modernization successes.)*

 ## 🚀 Key Projects

 Below are highlights of key projects, demonstrating impact across various platforms and showcasing a journey of leveraging best-of-breed cloud technologies.
 My recent work and primary architectural focus are now centered on Google Cloud Platform.